Sebastian Volco: La Orquesta Metafisica

 In 2009, together with Sebastian Rosenfeldt, he formed La Orquesta Metafísica, an ensemble that shows the diversity of music in Buenos Aires: rock, tango, Jazz and classical music merged into an original sound.

 With La Orquesta Metafísica he performed more than 100 concerts in Buenos Aires, France and New York.
 His debut album is a work composed by Volco called "7 Movements", where citizen music is mixed with philosophical and existential ideas and concepts.
 In 2014, The Metaphysical Orchestra set up its offices in France, where they continue to develop their multimedia shows, incorporating painters, dancers, photographers and filmmakers into the orchestra.
 In 2018, they released with the French label Tac Faubourg Du Monde, their second album Hypnotized.

 Volco & Gignoli

 In 2013, in association with Pablo Gignoli, he created the piano and bandoneon duo of modern tango "Volco & Gignoli" with whom he has made countless tours of Europe (France, Germany, Portugal, Switzerland, Luxembourg, Budapest, Poland), United Arab Emirates and the United States.
 Also with the duo he participated in tours and recordings with Gotan Project founders Muller and Makaroff.

-The Volco Experience

-At present, he develops the personal project “The Volco Experience”, a show where he plays the music of the Metaphysical Orchestra, songs, new instrumental compositions, electronic music and other experiments.